-Test participation is not an end in itself, of course, but is critical to measuring students' achievement and school performance.
+Test participation is not an end in itself, but is critical to measuring students' achievement and district and school performance.
 It is important from educational, policy, and equity perspectives to have schools testing all children.

-The goal for this Student Engagement Indicator is a test participation rate-either a one-year or three-year rate-of 95 percent or higher in both Reading and Mathematics for each and every one of the school's groups (see Groups, page 3).
-All students, not just full academic year students, are counted in this calculation.
+The goal for this Student Engagement Indicator is a test participation rate-either a current-year or multi-year rate-of 95 percent or higher in both Reading and Mathematics for each and every one of the groups.
+Students count as test participants if they completed the content-area test and received a valid score.
+Students count as non-participants if they did not take a test, or if their test was invalidated.